SebastienSchaub/ImageJ/README.md

 <li>[8] : Export.
 Save and RGB image in the same folder as original one withe the extension "WB.tif".
 The Scale bar is removed before saving.</li>
 <li>[0] : Parameter.
 Let tune the OptimLum paramameter and to scale the image.</li>

+## Corrections

+<li> 02/11/2022 : small correction due to errors when applying with an ROI

 ## references

 - here is a video to introduce it : https://twitter.com/i/status/1409864168749027329